stratosphereips/stratocyberlab/README.md

 ## Requirements

-* Docker
+* Docker (v>20.10)
 * Bash _(just for testing)_

 ## How to play

-The BSY Playground Network is `172.20.0.0/24`, and all the services and challanges are in the same network.

-* Start the playground using `docker-compose up`
+* Start the playground using `docker compose up` command
-* Connect to your hackerlab via SSH to solve the challenges: `ssh root@172.20.0.2`, password `ByteThem123`
 * Access the dashboard to find challenges' descriptions by navigating to your browser to [http://172.20.0.3/](http://172.20.0.3/)
+* Use dashboard SSH terminal or connect directly to the hackerlab using SSH with `ssh root@172.20.0.2` and password `ByteThem123`
 * Search for flags in format `bsy{...}` if not specified otherwise in challenge description
 * Have fun!

+The BSY Playground Network is `172.20.0.0/24`, and all the services and challenges are in the same network.

 #### Troubleshooting